• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-One of the signs of summertime in the UK is that the Wimbledon Tennis Championships begins.
 Strawberries and cream was served at the first Wimbledon back in 1877 and has continued to be a winning combination ever since.
 This Strawberries & Cream Cake is the ultimate celebration of this delightful mix of sweet fruit and rich cream.
-It's made up of a generous vanilla sponge, filled with sweetened mascarpone cheese and strawberry jam, topped with whipped cream, freeze dried and fresh strawberries - it screams "summer is here!"
-The sponge of this Strawberries & Cream Cake is lovely and light and the sweet jam and strawberries set off the cream and the filling perfectly - it's a combination that has stood the test of time for a reason!
+It's made up of a fluffy vanilla sponge, sweetened mascarpone cream, strawberry jam, freeze dried and fresh strawberries - it screams "summer is here!"
+The sponge of this cake is lovely and light and the sweet jam and strawberries set off the cream and the filling perfectly - it's a combination that has stood the test of time for a reason!

 Strawberries & Cream Cake